MohamedEmary/graduation-project/discussion/second-term/documentation.md

 It has optimized built-in functions for the bisection and false position methods, and newton forward difference interpolation.

-#### `pycryptodome`

-PyCryptodome is a self-contained Python library for cryptography operations, such as symmetric encryption, asymmetric encryption, hashes, and digital signatures.
-It is a fork of the original PyCrypto library and aims to provide a more secure and updated alternative.

-We used it to compare the results of the algorithm with AES the well-known encryption algorithm.

 #### `time`

 The time module in Python provides various time-related functions.
 It is a part of Python's standard library and is used for handling time-related tasks like getting the current time, converting timestamps to readable formats, delaying the execution of functions, and more.